 Prerequisite: PLE 300, 325, and instructor's consent.

-A 120-hour on-site internship in a law office or legal department of a business or government agency under the supervision of an attorney.
-An additional 15 hours of classroom instruction on paralegal career options, job hunting skills, ethics, professionalism and interviewing.
+A 160-hour on-site internship in a law office or legal department of a business or government agency under the supervision of an attorney.
 Credit is awarded on CR/NC.

 GEO 210 Principles of Geography